Academic Policy 1405.11

 a non-tenure track faculty member for cause (including, but not limited to, based

-the cause for dismissal and forward it to the Provost, with a copy to the faculty
+a statement of the grounds constituting the cause for dismissal and forward it to

 - Appeals.